lepperm/Learning-Log/_includes/blog-done.md

 - [x] Average log time
   - [x] total time / total # of logs
   - [x] total time / total # of days between date range
+- [x] Represent my 7-day average values as an equivalent job work week, how close to a full-time learner am I?

 **Tasks**
 - [x] Tasks to include the task item type as part of the shorthand task description